Omario2113/first_project-hangman/README.md

 - Denies invalid inputs for words/letters
 - Shows the Hangman being consturcted as players guess
 - Shows previous guesses as players guess

+Future Changes:
+- Change the hangman display to look more game like